Microsoft Xbox Series S Power Supply Repair

 How much does power supply repair cost for a Microsoft Xbox Series S?

-Is it worth repairing my Microsoft Xbox Series S?
+Is repairing my Microsoft Xbox Series S worth it vs replacing it?

-Your Microsoft Xbox Series S is worth approximately $249.
-A power supply repair through a third-party shop costs $69-$119 (about 38% of device value).
-This repair is definitely worth it — the cost is well under half the device value.
+Your Microsoft Xbox Series S is worth roughly $249.
+A shop power supply repair costs $69–$119, which is about 38% of device value.
+Repair is usually the smart call if the device is otherwise healthy and you like it.

 External Resources